 Author: Arina Golosovskaya

-VR apps are gradually making themselves at home in our personal lives.
-Soon children of all ages will include them on birthday and holiday lists.
+VR apps are making themselves comfortable in our personal lives.
+Soon, children of all ages will include them on their birthday and holiday lists.

 Best VR apps for kids according to gaming experts:

 Initially this app was solely used to provide Virtual Reality for kids in some US schools.
 Now everybody can download it for free from the Google Play Store.
 Children get to see many interesting places on Earth: Continents—e.g., North and South America, Africa, Australia; cities and landmarks—e.g., London, Buckingham Palace, Paris, Louvre Museum, New York, Statue of Liberty, Athens, Parthenon—perhaps even the Seven Wonders of the World.

 The Expeditions app is a part of Google for Education program.

 5 Assetto Corsa

 A very popular simulator belonging to the older-children category: VR racing games for older children (for adults, too).
 It is known for its intuitive physics and thrilling visualization.
 If you like attractive cars, high speed, and breathtaking, realistic races, this app is for you.

 Users can play Assetto Corsa via Oculus Rift coupled to different gear, from gamepads to steering wheels.
 The latter is, of course, preferable.

 Made by Rabbit Mountain, a studio specializing in VR games.
 This app lets users wander amongst dinosaurs–and kids can approach them without fear.